forta-network/docs/docs/slashing-policy.md

 ## Slashing in the Forta Network

 Both Scanner Pool Owners and Detection Bots are required to stake FORT tokens in order to participate in the Forta Network and earn FORT rewards.
-Soon, delegated staking will allow other Forta community members to stake tokens on node operations.
+Delegated staking allows other Forta community members to stake tokens on node operations.
 Staking aligns incentives amongst Network participants and also acts as a sybil resistance mechanism.
 As a further security feature, Network participants also risk their staked FORT being slashed as follows:

 - **Slashing Scanner Pool Owners.** Although the Forta work assignment algorithm takes into account SLA performance and pool owners that fail to execute their assigned work correctly should be organically pushed out of the Network over time, for additional reliability, Scanner Pool Owners are also subject to slashing if they fail to execute their assigned work correctly outside of the SLA factors or if they attempt misconduct.